Shahman0605/SimiloLLM/ReadMe.txt

 Source code in: similollm

-Java Class containing unit test cases: similollm/SimiloLLM
+Java Class containing unit test cases: similollm/SimiloLLMTest

-Use a Java IDE (like Eclipse) to run the unit tests manually.
+Use a Java IDE (like Eclipse) to run the unit tests (in the SimiloLLMTest class) manually.